The Sustainability Triple Bottom Line: Are the 3 pillars equal?

 Founder GreenKPI

-What will happen to society and environment?
-The environment will be fine, while society will enter into chaos at first, remembering the economy is a man-made construct designed to deliver goods from the environment to society.
-How will society access food and materials for life?
-With great difficulty!
-It will continue to exist, albeit in a state of confusion and hardship.
+The economy is a human-made construct designed to deliver goods from the environment to society.
+How will society access food and materials for life support?

 The lived reality of sustainability

-The economy, with its businesses and markets, are situated within our society, which itself is situated within the environment.
-This shows society and the economy completely reliant on a healthy environment.
+The economy situated within our society, which itself is situated within the environment.
+This hierarchy places society and the economy within the environment.

 The Circular Economy